 Pronunciation: IP i LIM ue mab

-Serious and sometimes fatal reactions may occur during treatment with ipilimumab, or months after stopping.
+Serious and sometimes fatal reactions may occur during treatment with ipilimumab, or months after your last dose.
 Call your doctor at once if you have: chest pain, cough, shortness of breath, vision changes, severe muscle pain or weakness, diarrhea and severe stomach pain, blood in your stools, little or no urinating, swelling, bruising or bleeding, dark urine, yellowing of the skin or eyes, confusion, hallucinations, a seizure, skin blistering, or a hormonal disorder (frequent headaches, feeling light-headed, increased thirst or urination, feeling cold, weight gain or loss).

 Ipilimumab is a cancer medicine that is used alone or in combination with other medicines to treat certain types of cancer such as: